 One of my favourite historical books is Margaret Mitchell’s Gone with the Wind a wonderful evocation of history written by someone who sat on the knees of old Civil War soldiers and listened to their stories.

 I enjoy the research I need to undertake when I write about the past.
 I create a lost world.
 It takes me months longer to write the historical part of a novel because of the time I take to research (research is a long piece of string).
 I enjoy discovering about the postal service, the lighting and heating of rooms and the many small details that make up everyday life in the past.
-I thread the historical narrative through the story.
+I weave the historical narrative through the story.
 When seen through the eyes of my historical characters what is strange and unusual to me is not noticed by my characters except for a specific reason.

 I enjoyed researching my novel Castle of Dreams set during the Pacific War in a castle in far north Queensland.
 And, I made friends along the way.
 Norwegian publisher Cappelen Damm published Castle of Dreams in translation in April, 2017.